 Vajpayee death anniversary: President Kovind, PM Modi pay tributes to BJP stalwart

-New Delhi, Aug 14: The nationon Friday paid tributes to former Prime Minister Atal Bihari Vajpayee on his first death anniversary at his memorial, Sadaiv Atal, in Delhi.
+New Delhi, Aug 14: The nation on Friday paid tributes to former Prime Minister Atal Bihari Vajpayee on his first death anniversary at his memorial, Sadaiv Atal, in Delhi.

 President Ram Nath Kovind, Prime Minister Narendra Modi, Union Home Minister Amit Shah, BJP national working president JP Nadda and other party colleagues paid tributes to Vajpayee at his memorial.